 What is the Whole30?

-Generally, I can't stand the latest "vogue" diet but.
-Things like the Potato Diet, the Alkaline Diet, the Cookie Diet, The Master Cleanse Diet, or the myriad of other oddball diets that try to get you to eat anything but real, unprocessed foods.
+Generally I can't stand the latest vogue diet.
+The Potato Diet, the Alkaline Diet, the Cookie Diet, The Master Cleanse, or the myriad of other oddball diets that try to get you to eat anything but real, unprocessed food.

-However, this natural skepticism of "fad" like diets got thrown out the window when The Whole30 started to catch on as one of the latest "trends."
-Granted, I find it rather sad to call eating whole, unprocessed foods in their natural state a "fad" makes our current food culture rather sad.
-Admittedly, a lot of people feel Paleo is a fad diet, but it is a fad that is as old as humanity.
+However, my natural skepticism of fad diets got thrown out the window when the Whole30 started catching on.
+I find it rather sad that eating whole, unprocessed foods in their natural state gets called a "fad" in the first place.
+A lot of people think Paleo is a fad diet too, but it's a fad as old as humanity.

-The beauty of what the Hartwig's put together in the Whole30 plan is that it makes you stick 100% to the whole food, no sugar, no dairy (not even butter), no corn, no soy and no paleo-ized modern foods (muffins, scones, pies cakes, etc.).
-And over the 30days you will have a life changing experience!
-Hopefully for the better.
+The beauty of what the Hartwigs put together is that it makes you stick 100% to whole food: no sugar, no dairy, no corn, no soy, no paleo-ized modern foods (muffins, scones, pies, cakes, etc.).
+Over 30 days you will have a life-changing experience.

 Do's